10 Reasons to Give

 Powerful new radiology technology enables us to perform tests and procedures that are faster, more accurate and less invasive.
 We were the first to offer full-field digital mammography to the community.
 Our Trilogy linear accelerator offers virtually unmatched precision, power and speed in pinpointing and destroying tumors anywhere in the body, including tiny lesions in the brain.

 7. We offer more hope through clinical trials.

 At any given time, the Cancer Center has approximately 120 open clinical trials, which offer patients the opportunity to have early access to tomorrow’s potential new treatments.

 8. We reach out to improve the health of our community … and beyond.

 Our community outreach programs focus on increasing access to health care and improving the health of county residents, particularly in medically underserved populations, which include the African-American, Hispanic, Pan-Asian, and Deaf communities.
-We offer free community services such as cooking classes and lectures through our Healing Foods Kitchen, and a Web-based opportunity to get answers to cancer-related nutrition questions.
+We offer free community services such as cooking classes and lectures through our Healing Foods Kitchen.
 We are also the home of the California Smokers’ Helpline, a free, telephone-based smoking cessation service that has assisted more than 458,000 callers statewide.

 9. We're training the next generation of cancer leaders.

 As part of the University of California, San Diego, one of our missions is to educate tomorrow’s cancer physicians and scientists.
 With a faculty that is among the best in the world, UC San Diego attracts the brightest and most promising students who go on to take their place at the front lines in the fight against cancer.